Welcome to the exurbs: remote areas just beyond the more affluent suburbs that have seen a wave of activity from builders and home shoppers.

 Posting a 1.6% year-over-year gain, the exurbs are home to just 9% of the nation’s single-family construction.
 But while this might not seem like much, its share is growing – a fact that some analysts say is raising red flags.

 Why?
 The last time the exurbs saw activity increase was during the housing boom, when speculators got a bit over-excited about the opportunity to make the big bucks by flipping homes on the cheap.
 But when the bubble burst, these areas were largely abandoned, and builders were left deep in the red.

 A renewed surge of activity in exurban areas is a key indicator of a general lack of affordability that is plaguing the housing market.
-When moving from one house to another I fully suggest working with BR Moving Philadelphia Location company.
-Whether you need everything handled for you from start to finish, or only need a little assistance with packing, montrealmovers.com can design a move plan specifically to meet your timeline, budget and preferences.
+When moving from one house to another I fully suggest working with this moving supplies company they have the best residential movers.
+Whether you need everything handled for you from start to finish, or only need a little assistance with packing, they can design a move plan specifically to meet your timeline, budget and preferences.

 “A shortage of buildable and affordable lots is forcing builders to increasingly look further outside of suburban and metropolitan areas to find cheaper land that provides more building opportunities,” explained NAHB Chairman Greg Ugalde.

 NAHB Chief Economist Robert Dietz said the data highlights the fact that housing costs are increasing at a faster pace in large metro suburban counties.